ovh/docs/pages/web/hosting/sql_change_password/guide.en-gb.md

 > [!primary]
 >
 > This operation will take a few minutes to take effect.
-Once you have launched it, check its status in the `Ongoing`{.action} tasks tab.
+Once you have launched it, check its status in the `Ongoing tasks`{.action} tab.
 >

 Again, two cases are possible:

-- If your database is located in the section of the OVHcloud Control [Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) that is dedicated to your [web](https://www.ovhcloud.com/fr/web-hosting/) hosting plan, follow these [instructions](#case1).
+- If your database is located in the section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) that is dedicated to your [web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/), follow these [instructions](#case1).

-- If your database is located in the section of the OVHcloud Control [Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) dedicated to your Private [SQL or ](https://www.ovhcloud.com/fr/web-hosting/options/private-sql/)CloudDB[ solutions, follow these ](https://docs.ovh.com/fr/clouddb/)instructions[ ](#case2).
+- If your database is located in the section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) dedicated to your [CloudDB solutions](https://docs.ovh.com/gb/en/clouddb/), follow these [instructions](#case2).

 #### Case 1: your website’s database is part of your hosting plan <a name="case1"></a>

-In the `Hosting`{.action} section of the OVHcloud Control Panel, go to the `Databases`{.action} tab on the right-hand side of your screen:
+In the `Hosting Plans`{.action} section of the OVHcloud Control Panel, go to the `Databases`{.action} tab on the right-hand side of your screen:

 ![database-password-step1](images/database-password-step1.png){.thumbnail}

-Next, click on the three dots to the right of your website’s database, then `Change password`{.action}.
+Next, click on the three dots to the right of your website’s database, then on `Change password`{.action}.

 ![database-password-step2](images/database-password-step2.png){.thumbnail}

-In the window that pops up, enter your database’s new password (defined in [step 3](#step3)), confirm it, then click `Confirm`{.action}.
+In the window that pops up, enter your database’s new password (defined at [step 3](#step3)), confirm it, then click on `Confirm`{.action}.

 ![database-password-step3](images/database-password-step3.png){.thumbnail}

-#### Case 2: your website’s database is part of a Private SQL or CloudDB solution <a name="case2"></a>
+#### Case 2: your website’s database is part of a CloudDB solution <a name="case2"></a>

-Go to the `Databases`{.action} section in your Control Panel (left-hand menu), and click on the server concerned, then click on `Users and permissions`{.action}:
+Go to the `Databases`{.action} section in your Control Panel (left-hand menu) and click on the server concerned, then click on `Users and permissions`{.action}:

 ![userDBpassword-step1](images/userDBpassword-step1.png){.thumbnail}